gost/docs/gost_raspberrypi.md

-# How to run GOST on Raspberry Pi
+# How to run SensorThings GOST on Raspberry Pi

 ## Version